Is something wrong with click-through on your fitness or wellness business’s sales content? Your sales and marketing… may be missing the marketing.

 My wellness business. xoxo

 OK, not EXACTLY like that.
 But not far off it either.
-Your wellness business has seen a lot of folks like John, who’ve had John’s problem, and you have a darn good answer.
+Your wellness business has seen a lot of folks like John, ones who’ve had John’s problem, and you have a darn good answer.
 So THAT’s what your marketing material should say.
 And it really should be that specific.

 2. Find out what they’ve tried and why it didn’t work.